hytechclub/py-201/Flask/FlaskCodeAlong.md

 ```

 ### Seeing the Website
-Sometimes, Repl.it has issues with static CSS files.
+Sometimes, Replit has issues with static CSS files.
 This is because they can be cached, which means they don't always refresh with changes.

 To help with this, open the Repl project in another tab:
 ![](https://i.imgur.com/L3KNb5f.png)